 AirPods won’t pair?
 AirPods won’t connect?
 This guide will show you how to fix the AirPods connection failed issue on iPhone/iPad in iOS 11/10/9.

 AirPods are effortless, and with the custom-designed Apple W1 chip, using them is just as easy.
 You can switch between your Apple devices without difficulty.
-However, you suddenly find that your AirPods won’t work: the AirPods won’t pair or the AirPods won’t connect to iPhone/iPad.
+However, you suddenly find that your AirPods won’t work: the AirPods won’t pair or the AirPods connect to iPhone/iPad is not working.
 Don’t worry, to help you get back to enjoying music once again, here we will show you how to fix the AirPods connection failed problem with detailed steps.

 The iOS 11 will be available soon, are you going to update your iPhone?
 Updating to new iOS is great, but you may meet annoying problems during or after the update, and we have already prepared a guide for you: The Most Common iOS 11 Update Problems and Solutions >